What would you like to know more about?

 • Placement: Make this a question that requires follow up.

-• Alternate label: If your field label is longer than the Question label allows, you can use this label.
+• Alternate label: If your field label is longer than the question label allows, you can use this label.
 It comfortably fits 825 characters.

 • Add options: Some questions allow the respondent to choose from options.
 For radio buttons and drop-down lists, click Add value to add the necessary options.
 See Form Fields for more information.